Account Holder Eligibility

 3.3 Your residential, registered office and postal addresses must be in Australia.
 You must be an Australian tax resident and, if you are the trustee of a trust, the trust must be a qualifying trust for tax purposes at all times while you are a customer of Judo Bank.
 If you do not meet these requirements, then you must inform us immediately as it may no longer be possible for us to provide any services or products to you.
 If this is the case, we reserve the right, at our sole discretion, to return your funds and close all of your Accounts.

 3.4 You are required to nominate and provide us with your Nominated Account details which will be used to credit funds to your Australian financial institution, if a payment is required.
 Your Nominated Account must be a valid Australian bank account.
 Your Nominated Account must be held by you in an Australian authorised deposit-taking institution which can accept credit funds.
 We may at any time contact you and your external bank to verify your Nominated Account.
+You consent that your Nominated Account may be used for the purposes of incorporating this information into the Electronic Funds Transfer payment information sent to APRA and the RBA for purposes of paying out under the Financial Claims Scheme.
+If there are multiple account holders linked to the one account, then their payments under the Financial Claims Scheme will all go to the one Nominated Account linked to that account.

 3.5 Each individual Account Holder must be aged 18 years or over.